 Fee disputes.
 Estimates for treatment and surgeries are based on an expected treatment plan.
 Due to complexities and variables of medical cases, it is not a guarantee of the final cost.

 - Personality conflicts or perceived rude behavior.

 Diagnostics (e.g., lab work, radiographs, etc.) and treatments vary in complexity and unforeseen factors as well as individual patient response.
 As they are based on individual circumstances, there is no guarantee of the outcome.

-A practice accused of wrongdoing has a right to know what is being said against them; therefore, if AAHA finds that an AAHA-accredited practice has violated a mandatory AAHA Standard of Accreditation, a copy of the complaint will be forwarded to the medical director(s) of the accredited practice.
+A practice accused of wrongdoing has the right to know what is being said against them; therefore, complaints may not be submitted anonymously.
+A copy of the complaint, along with the complainant’s name, will be forwarded to the medical director(s) of the accredited practice.